JNBarr/Where_I_Put_My_Java/README.md

 (13/09/2020) Have uploaded switch statements.

 (08/03/2021) Damn its been a while since I looked at this repo.
 Commiting changes to say that I might revist this.
 I can't even remember what tutorial I was following, if I find it, which I probably can, I'll try and add more.
+- Have added updated switch statements in part 9 at 10:11am 08/03/2021.